 Size

-If you do wish to keep your Red Devil with other fish it cannot be stressed enough to use a large aquarium with décor to break up the territories and only keep these with similar sized cichlids who can hold their own or even with some of the larger catfish species.
+If you want to keep Red Devils with other fish, use a large aquarium with décor to create territories.
+They should only be housed with similarly sized cichlids that can stand their ground or with larger catfish species.

 Feeding